The reactions to a loss can be collectively described as grief. To grieve or mourn, is to experience a process which unfolds over a length of time.

 Night Falls Fast: Understanding Suicide, by Kay Redfield Jamison

 Online Resources - Loss by Suicide

-Helping Yourself Heal When Someone You Care About Dies of a Drug Overdose (brochure) - available through the BC Bereavement Helpline.
+Brochure: Helping Yourself Heal When Someone You Care About Dies of a Drug Overdose by Dr. Alan Wolfelt - available through the BC Bereavement Helpline.
 Please click here to order.